Mutation-based Evaluation of Cryptographic API Misuse Detectors: Introduction

 Effective cryptography is critical in ensuring the security of confidential data in modern software.
 However, ensuring the {\em correct use} of cryptographic primitives has historically been a hard problem, whether we consider the vulnerable banking systems from Anderson's seminal work~\cite{and93}, or the widespread misuse of cryptographic APIs (\ie\ {\em crypto-APIs}) in mobile and Web apps that can lead to the compromise of confidential financial or medical data and even the integrity of IoT devices~\cite{fhm+12,rxa+19,SSG+14,TLL+19,ZWG15,ZCD+19,kmm+19}.
 In response, security researchers have developed a wide array of techniques and tools for detecting crypto-API misuse~\cite{KSA+18,rxa+19,fhm+12,ebfk13,SSG+14,spotbugs_findsecbugs,XanitizerRIGSIT,CoveritySASTSoftware,sonarqube,github_security_lab,shiftleft,lgtm} that can be integrated into the software development cycle, thereby preventing vulnerabilities at the source.
 These crypto-API misuse detectors, or {\em \detectors}, play a crucial role in the security of end-user software.

-In particular, \detectors such as Coverity~\cite{CoveritySASTSoftware} have been independently used by developers for decades.
-Crypto-detectors are also integrated into IDEs (\eg the CogniCrypt plugin for Eclipse~\cite{cognicrypteclipse}), incorporated in the internal testing suites of organizations (\eg Cryptoguard~\cite{rxa+19}, integrated into Oracle's testing suite~\cite{cryptoguard_oracle}), or are currently targeted for commercialization and widespread deployment~\cite{rxa+19,cryptoguard_nsf_ttp}.
+Crypto-detectors have been independently used by developers for decades~\cite{BBC+10}.
+They are integrated into IDEs (\eg the CogniCrypt plugin for Eclipse~\cite{cognicrypteclipse}), incorporated in the internal testing suites of organizations (\eg \cryptoguard{}~\cite{rxa+19}, integrated into Oracle's testing suite~\cite{cryptoguard_oracle}), or are currently targeted for commercialization and widespread deployment~\cite{rxa+19,cryptoguard_nsf_ttp}.
 In fact, several \detectors are also being formally provisioned by code hosting services as a way of allowing developers to ensure compliance with data security standards and security best-practices (\eg Github's CodeScan initiative~\cite{github_third_party_code_scanners}).
 Thus, the importance of \detectors in ensuring data security in modern Web and mobile software cannot be overstated, as key stakeholders (\ie researchers, code-hosting services, app markets, and developers) are increasingly reliant on them.
 However, what is concerning is that while stakeholders are optimistically adopting \detectors, {\em we know very little regarding their actual effectiveness at finding crypto-API misuse}.
 That is, beyond manually-curated benchmarks, there is no approach for {\em systematically} evaluating \detectors.
 This example in Listing~\ref{lst:des-example} illustrates the gravity of this problem: